rkchellah/rkchellah/README.md

 - 📊 **Analyse & visualise**: BI dashboards, reporting automation, geospatial mapping
 - 🛠️ **Build & ship**: hackathons, AI-powered projects, end-to-end pipelines
-- ✍️ **Write & document**: breaking down data concepts for people who didn't sign up for a stats lecture
+- ✍️ **Write & document**: Breaking down complex ideas until they're obvious
 ## Open to

-- 👯 Collaborating on data or open source projects — volunteer or otherwise
+- 👯 Collaborating on data or open source projects, volunteer or otherwise
-- 💬 Talking about data analysis, technical writing, and the messy middle of learning
+- 💬 Talking about tech, innovation, AI and the messy middle of learning
 - 🌱 Connecting with curious people on the same journey